chyves/chyves/DEVELOPMENT.md

 In the Bourne shell, each parameter is described as an incrementing number starting with the `script-name` being `[1]` in script level indexing.
 See the example below:
 ````
-chyves@bhost:~ # script-name "parameter 1" "parameter 2" "parameter 3" "parameter 4" ... "parameter 15"
+chyves@bhost:~ # script-name "parameter one" "parameter 2" "parameter 3" "parameter 4" ... "parameter 15"
-$0 = script-name "parameter 1" "parameter 2" "parameter 3" "parameter 4" ... "parameter 15"                       # $0 is another special variable
-$1 = script-name
+$0 = script-name
-$2 = "parameter 1"
+$1 = "parameter one"
-$3 = "parameter 2"
+$2 = "parameter 2"
 ...
-$9 = "parameter 8"
+$9 = "parameter 9"
-$10 = "script-name0"
+$10 = "parameter one0"
 ````
 Unfortunately `$10` is not referable this is due to the way that Bourne parse the variable.
-Bourne actually expands the variable to "script-name0" rather than "parameter 9".
+Bourne actually expands the variable to "parameter0" rather than "parameter 10".

 The question then becomes: "How do we use more than nine parameters?"
 We can use the `shift` command to shift the parameters by a certain number of parameters.
 For example:
 ````
-chyves@bhost:~ # script-name "parameter 1" "parameter 2" "parameter 3" "parameter 4" ... "parameter 15"
+chyves@bhost:~ # script-name "parameter one" "parameter 2" "parameter 3" "parameter 4" ... "parameter 15"
 #!/bin/sh

 echo $1       # displays "script-name"